 sudo add-apt-repository ppa:xorg-edgers/ppa sudo apt-get update sudo apt-get dist-upgrade

 If you have been using catalyst driver, remove it.
 Also make sure systemd-vgaswitcheroo-units service is disabled (systemctl disable vgaswitcheroo.service), if you had installed it to disable dgpu at boot.
-Update your installation (sudo pacman -Syu) and make sure ati-dri, xf86-video-ati, lib32-mesa, lib32-mesa-libgl, mesa-libgl, mesa-demos, libtxc_dxtn, lib32-libtxc_dxtn and lib32-ati-dri packages are installed in addition to standard graphical packages.
+Update your installation (sudo pacman -Syu) and make sure ati-dri, xf86-video-ati, lib32-mesa, lib32-mesa-libgl, mesa-libgl, mesa-demos, libtxc_dxtn, lib32-libtxc_dxtn and lib32-ati-dri packages are installed in addition to the standard graphics packages.

 On linux 3.11 and above, you can enable radeon.dpm=1 kernel parameter to enable dynamic power management.
 Also JackDostoevsky notes that “DPM/power management process works significantly better in 3.12 than 3.11 — in 3.12 I get power management on par with Windows”.
 Therefore, definitely try out 3.12 to get better performance.